data-solution-automation-engine/DIRECT/DIRECT_Documentation/DIRECT_documentation.md

 * Housekeeping functions

 ## Positioning of DIRECT
-The position of the Staging Layer in the overall architecture is:
+The position of the control and execution framework in the overall architecture is:

 ![Positioning](Images/Direct_Documentation_Figure1_Positioning.png)